Ringobot/ringo/src/Ringo.Bot.Net/README.md

 #### dan/easy-join

+1. `play` / `start` creates station
+1. `start` starts up at whatever playlist/album the user is currently playing
 1. Just `join` or `listen`
 1. If no active device, click button to start player
+1. `@abrahamlarsen is no longer playing.
+Would you like to play Steve Spacek?` OR just play whatever played last
+1. `play album`
+1. `start` alias for `play`
+1. `start #MerryChristmas`
+1. join any other user to sync

 Station hash tags

     # These could all refer to the same station
+    # Stations are global to a realm
+    # Realms are Slack/Team, Teams/Team, Twitter, Skype/User

     channelId.lower()/team_id/@username.lower()
     slack/TA0VBN61L/@daniel